ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 In this quick start guide we will be demonstrating an experimets with AWS cloud platform.

 ## Chaos engine host configuration on AWS EC2 instance.
-Choas engine runs container based technology.
+Choas engine is a container based service.
 Please use the Linux OS to configure chaos engine host.
 When you complete the setup of chaos engine host and run it successfully.
-It will create/run 3 contianers.
+It will create three contianers.

 1. Chaos engine
 2. HCL Vault
-3. HCL valut loader
+3. HCL vaultt loader

 ### Pre-requisites.
 Please provision EC2 linux instace.
 In this scenario we will be provising an Ubuntu 18.04 EC2 instance on which you need to install Docker and Docker compose.
 Which will be used as chaos engine host machine.